Key facts about the School of English

 Students have one-to-one contact with tutors so there is plenty of opportunity for discussion of ideas and development as researchers.
 There is also a dedicated team of distance learning administrators who provide continuity throughout a student's period of study.

-What is the structure of a Masters distance learning course?
+What is the structure of a Masters distance learning degree?

-What is the duration of a Masters distance learning course?
+What is the duration of a Masters distance learning degree?

-The duration of the course is between two and four years.
+The duration of a masters distance learning degree course is between two and four years.
 The minimum registration is two years, but the majority of our students take around three years to complete.

 What kind of modules will I study?